ReniUswatun/ReniUswatun/README.md

 -💬 Feel free to ask me about the latest trends in technology, best practices in web and front-end development, or my experiences as a student in the Informatics program.
 I love discussing tech and sharing insights!

 -📫 How to reach me: You can contact me via email at reniuswatun06791@gmail.com or connect with me on LinkedIn.
-I’m always open to networking and collaborating with like-minded individuals.

 -😄 Pronouns: She

--⚡ Fun fact: I have a deep appreciation for the arts and enjoy exploring various forms of artistic expression.
-Whether it’s painting, music, or performance, I find joy and inspiration in the creative world.
+-⚡ Fun fact: I like cat.

 <p align="left">
 <a href="https://github.com/ReniUswatun">